 2020-02-09 11:00:56 1j0kKd-002txk-OI <= email@example.com T="Notification of Payment Received" for firstname.lastname@example.org 2020-02-09 11:00:56 1j0kKd-002txk-OI == email@example.com R=virtual_user T=dovecot_virtual_delivery defer (-44): LMTP error after RCPT TO:<firstname.lastname@example.org>: 452 4.2.2

 Mailbox is full / Blocks limit exceeded / Inode limit exceeded 2020-02-09 11:46:41 1j0kKd-002txk-OI == email@example.com R=virtual_user T=dovecot_virtual_delivery defer (-52): Retry time not yet reached 2020-02-09 12:43:34 1j0kKd-002txk-OI == firstname.lastname@example.org R=virtual_user T=dovecot_virtual_delivery defer (-52): Retry time not yet reached ...

 Remote servers can of course also reject emails coming from your server.
 Such emails usually have a bounce message that explains why the email was rejected.
-Common issues are that the recipient's mailbox doesn't exist or is full, that the email has been identified as spam or that sending domain's SPF record doesn't allow the domain to send emails.
+Common issues are that the recipient's mailbox doesn't exist or is full, that the email has been identified as spam or that sending domain's SPF record doesn't allow the IP address to send emails for the domain.

 On a busy server a quick search for something like

 exigrep "SMTP error from remote mail server" /var/log/exim_mainlog is likely to yield plenty of bounce messages.
 Here are some examples: